| PlasmaIntroduction

 is plasma; not hot gas, which is quite a different thing.

-ions and electrons, and is thus very energetic or 'hot'.
+ions and electrons, and are thus very energetic or 'hot'.

-Only when cooled does it form the matter to which we
+Only when cooled do they form the matter to which we

-in space, it is influenced more by electromagnetic forces
+in space, they are influenced more by electromagnetic forces

 than gravity.
 In fact space, once considered mostly